KQM-git/GINews/readme.md

 5. Enhancement Progression Calculator

-You can use the Enhancement Progression Calculator to calculate the resources required to build characters, artifacts, and weapons.
+You can use the Enhancement Progression Calculator to calculate the resources required to build characters, artifacts, weapons, and furnishings.

 View Location: